bwilson1802/Learning-Terraform/README.md

 1. Log in to GitHub and create a new repository
 2. You need the link to the code.
 The best way is to navigate to the repository and on the code tab there is a dropdown.
 Copy the https

-# First clone (bash terminal)
+# Folder/File setup (bash terminal)
-1. Ls (look where you are located) add a repo folder
+1. Ls or dir (look where you are located)
-2. Cd repo name
+2. Cd to the dir you want to be
+3. Mkdir (name your dir) (if needed)
-3. Git clone (paste the link from your github repository)
+4. Git clone (paste the link from your github repository)
+5. Git init (creates a dot file) (you wont see it with ls unless you ls -la)
+6.

 # VS code

-John Savill bicep class
+1. Open VS code and select file, open folder
+2. Select file, new file, name it main.tf

+# main.tf
+1. The goal of our first Terraform code is to make sure everything is working.
+Add the following to the main.tf file you created.

+terraform {
+  required_providers {
+    azurerm = {
+      source  = "hashicorp/azurerm"
+      version = "=3.0.0"
+    }
+  }
+}

+# Configure the Microsoft Azure Provider
+provider "azurerm" {
+  features {}
+}

+resource "azurerm_resource_group" "East_US_RG" {
+  name     = "East_US_RG"
+  location = "East US"
+}